mhasan004/GasLeakProject/README.md

 **File Location:** Getting_GasLeak_Data/scraper_NYFD.py

 **Description:**
-This Python script uses the NYC Open Data API to store all gas related utility emergency reports into a file called *GasHistory_NYFD.csv*
+This python script uses the NYC Open Data API to store all gas related utility emergency reports into a file called *GasHistory_NYFD.csv*

+# Plotting Gas Leak Reports per Census Track per Hour
+**File Location:** Getting_GasLeak_Data/

+**Description:**
+This python script goes through *GasHistory_ConEdison.csv* and uses the Census Bureau's Geocoding API to find what census tract each report was made in adn creates a new file where is keeps track of the number of gas reports reported in that hour for each census track.
+This data will then be plotted